-A QSP Model is Only Good for Determining Biomarkers or Understanding the Mechanism of Action of a Drug
+Myth #7: QSP Models are Only Good for Determining Biomarkers or Understanding the Mechanism of Action of a Drug

 QSP models can be quite versatile.
 Biomarker determination and understanding the mechanism of action of a drug are two major reasons to create a QSP model, but these are by no means the only questions that can be answered with this type of model.

 QSP models can be used for hypothesis testing, animal-human translation, or understanding how a drug can be used within a subpopulation or with other drugs to optimize efficacy and safety through clinical trial simulations.
 QSP models are highly customizable to allow for understandable outputs that can be used by scientists and management to help in decision making during drug development.

 There are many misconceptions surrounding QSP modeling and how it can be used to answer drug development questions.
 QSP models are extremely versatile and can be useful at any stage of drug development.
 The time, money, and data required for QSP model construction does not have to be exorbitant if an existing model can be repurposed from the literature.
 QSP models are typically only expensive and time consuming if you are building the model from scratch.

 QSP models can incorporate evolving nonclinical and clinical data to better inform development decisions such as identifying novel indications, understanding how a drug can be used within a subpopulation or with other drugs, and evaluating a drug’s potential to have a clinically meaningful impact for patients.